Togwotee Pass: Description

-U.S. Highways 287 and 26 traverse the pass, which is approximately 25 mi east of Moran Junction.
+U.S. Route 287 and U.S Route 26 traverse the pass, which is approximately 25 mi east of Moran Junction.
 The pass provides the most direct access to Grand Teton National Park from eastern Wyoming.
 Located between Two Ocean Mountain and Breccia Peak, sweeping vistas of the Teton Range are visible from the western slopes of the pass.
 A ski run (mainly a traverse) at the Jackson Hole ski resort is also named Togwotee Pass.